Jelmerro/Vieb/README.md

 - Follow links using the keyboard with `f` or `F`, see follow mode for details

-By default, both `Escape` and `ctrl+[` will always go back to normal mode, even when insert mode is active.
+By default, both `Escape` and `ctrl+[` will always go back to normal mode, even when insert mode is active, but this can be changed with custom keybindings.

-Proper custom keyboard shortcuts are planned, but currently only possible by editing the source code.
-Vieb currently has no settings either, which are also planned.

 ## Insert mode

 Insert mode in Vieb is used to allow regular interaction with the website.
 When insert mode is active, all keyboard and mouse inputs are sent to the website.
 It is the only mode which supports mouse interaction.
+Some websites could conflict with the default `Escape` binding to go back to normal mode, but this can be changed as described below in "Configuring Vieb".

 ## Command mode

-Only the `:q` (or `:quit`) is currently supported.
+Vieb supports the following commands:

-It is the only way to properly quit Vieb.
+- `:q` or `:quit` will quit Vieb, and is the recommended way to do so
+- `:r` or `:reload` will reload the settings from the viebrc.json file

 ## Search mode